About NY Theory Day:

 Each Theory Day features several (usually 4-5) hour-long presentations by leading theoretical computer scientists about state-of-the-art advances in various areas.
 Some presentations give a survey of the latest advances in some area, while others may concentrate on a particular (often ground-breaking!) result.
 The meeting is free and open to everyone; in particular, students are encouraged to attend.

-The location of Theory Day alternates between NYU and Columbia University, typically occurring at NYU during the fall semester and Columbia in the spring.
+The location of NY Theory Day alternates between NYU and Columbia University, typically occurring at NYU during the fall semester and Columbia in the spring.